sparkflows/sparkflows-docs/docs/databricks/admin-guide/troubleshooting.rst

 Nothing is Displayed in Fire Insights after Workflow Execution
 -----------------------------------------

-* This problem may arise due to incorrect configuration of the postback URL in Fire Insights under Administration/Configuration.
+* This problem may arise due to incorrect configuration of the postback URL in Fire Insights with the Databricks connection you will be using.

 * Another possible issue is the inaccessibility of the machine running Fire Insights from the Databricks Cluster.